hosuaa/terraform_learning/README.md

 All the work we have done so far has been on our `main.tf` file, a configuration file where we code how we want terraform to build our architecture.
 This is the desired state.

+When we run `terraform init`, first of all terraform downloads the plugins for the providers chosen so that terraform will be able to understand the configurations written (through API calls).
+These are stored in the `.terraform` directory.
+Additionally a `.terraform.lock.hcl` file is created, which is a lock file that locks the state of the configuration.
+If we try to change the provider used to one different to the ones in the lock file, terraform will throw an error, to prevent newer versions breaking older code.
+We can fix this by simply deleting the lock file or running `terraform init -upgrade`.

-When we run `terraform init` a few state files are made, including `terraform.tfstate`.
+When we run `terraform plan` a few state files are made, including `terraform.tfstate`.
 This is a state file that hasn't been configured yet.
 When we code our desired state and run `terraform plan`, terraform reads the configuration files, as well as the current state from the state file.
 It then compares the desired state with the current state and then shows you how it will bring the current state up to the desired state.
 Finally running `terraform apply` actually applies the changes and brings the current state to the desired state.
 The state file is then updated to be the desired state.

 We can run commands like `terraform state list`, `terraform state show`, `terraform state mv` and `terraform state rm` to manually change the state if needed.